14th Annual Circuit Court Boot Camp: The Nuts and Bolts (IL) [OnDemand Streaming and Recorded Packages]

 “Very well organized and well-run.
 The speakers were individually impressive & cohesive.
 Not only was the content extraordinarily helpful, but the speakers also exuded the competence, professionalism, and confidence that makes a great trial attorney & lawyer.” – Katherine Eller, Esq.

 “This was great!
-I was somehow shocked that it took all day, I was shocked that it could be completed in only one day.
 The speakers were very knowledgeable and could give real world examples.” – James Garfield, Esq.

 “This was very thorough walk-through of the nuts and bolts of litigation practice in Illinois state courts, with which I have had little experience thus this was very helpful.” – Andrew Webb, Esq.